ArmDeveloperEcosystem/workshop-github-actions/README.md

 # Build multi architectural docker images via GitHub Actions

+## Requirements

+- A GitHub account to fork the repository and configure GitHub Actions.
+- A Docker account to create and manage Docker images.
+- Access to a web browser and internet connection.

 ## Steps

 ### Create a New GitHub Repository as a Fork